Hiking "The Narrows" - Zion National Park, Utah

 Hiking "The Narrows" is an amazing experience.
 It is unique, moderately difficult and one of the coolest hikes everyone should do.
 What can be more exciting than hiking between 1000 ft tall sandstone walls in the chilly Virgin river trail and witnessing one of the most stunning landscapes.

 Like many hikers, we targeted the narrowest section of the canyon called "The Narrows" or "Wall street", just past Orderville Canyon intersection.
-We rode the free shuttle bus in Zion national park to Temple of Sinawava, the last stop and starting point to the trail.
-We used the rest area to change into our water shoes that we rented at a store outside the park.
+We rode the free shuttle bus in Zion National Park to the Temple of Sinawava, the last stop on the bus route and starting point to the trail.
+We used the rest area to change into our water shoes that we rented at a store outside the park (check useful information at the bottom).
+The shoes felt very heavy and uncomfortable to walk in.
 We hiked on the Riverside Walk trail for about a mile after which the Virgin river itself becomes the trail.
 Actually we could have changed into our water shoes at that point, would have made the 1 mile walk less heavy on our feet.
 And there were hiking sticks for anyone to grab but we had already rented one.

 Though direct sunlight did not reach all the way to the bottom, the sun cast a beautiful golden glow on the top half of the giant walls.
 Every turn and curve along the trail was inviting and beautiful.
 Water drizzled down the sandstone walls all the way from top and vegetation grew through the weeping rocky walls.